HaiTsung/CanonImageTagger/README.md

 # CanonImageTagger
-Simple Python Tool for quickly adding Image specs to your image.
-Adds information about camera, focal length, aperture, shutter speed and iso to your images
+Simple Python tool for quickly adding image specs to your image.
+Adds information about camera, focal length, aperture, shutter speed and ISO to your images

 ## How To Use
 1. Download the source code